4 Tips for Fun and Engaging Activities for Alzheimer’s and Dementia

 For someone living with Alzheimer’s, even basic everyday tasks can be challenging and frustrating.

-So it’s essential to make these activities fun as well as enriching.
+It’s essential to make these activities both fun and enriching.

 To find activities that they’ll enjoy, think about their likes and dislikes and past hobbies.
 For example, they might like reading, music, art, crafts, puzzles, etc.